day8/re-frame/docs/on-dynamics.md

 As programmers, we often talk about static concerns like DRY and "cohesion vs coupling".
 Yes, they are all useful, but I believe it would be better for us to focus more on the qualities which make the dynamics easier or harder to simulate.
-What simplifying "abstractions" exist to help us manage the complexity of runtime dynamics?
+What simplifying abstractions or techniques exist to help us manage the complexity of these runtime dynamics?

 ## The Claim